6 Money Savings Challenges To Improve Your Finances

 The feeling that comes with receiving your paycheck is right up there with having a clean house and neatly folded laundry.
 It gives you a sense of fulfillment and accomplishment.

 That’s why it may be challenging to part with an amount of the check.
 This challenge requires a lot of discipline and self-control.
-All you have to do is remove a percentage or fixed amount from your paycheck and lock it down in a savings account or a short term investment.
+All you have to do is remove a percentage or fixed amount from your paycheck per month and lock it down in a savings account or a short term investment.

 Tip: I will advise that this is the first sum of money taken out of the paycheck.
 This makes it a little easier for you.
 Therefore, anything left can be used for your detailed plans or recurring expenses.